The translation of this document is outdated.

 Section 5, Paragraph three of this Law has not been able to

-alienate the animal for an other person;
+alienate the animal for another person;

 4) it has been provided for in a programme combating